emil-billiontoone/role_audit/README.md

 - **Automatic Screenshot Capture**: All tests now automatically capture screenshots (both pass and fail)
 - **Smart Retry Logic**: Tests with `expected=False` now skip retries and run only once for faster execution
 - **Sequential Role Testing**: New `run_all_roles.py` script to automatically test all roles in sequence with safe role transitions
+- **Comprehensive Role Combinations**: Tests each MAIN role with all ADD_ON role combinations
+- **Professional PDF Reports**: Auto-generated PDF reports with color-coded results, summary statistics, and detailed test information
+- **Permission Test Reference**: Built-in PDF section with comprehensive descriptions of all 42+ tests organized by functional category
+- **Centralized Test Results**: All outputs (JSON, PDFs, screenshots) now organized in `test_results/` folder

 ## Future Enhancements